emonty/pyos/docs/cloud_files.md

 ### Monitoring Folder Uploads
 Since a folder upload can take a while, the uploading happens in a background thread.
-If you'd like to follow the progress of the upload, you can call `pyrax.cloudfiles.get_uploaded(upload_key)` to get the current number of bytes uploaded for this process.
+If you'd like to follow the progress of the upload, you can call `pyos.cloudfiles.get_uploaded(upload_key)` to get the current number of bytes uploaded for this process.
 Combined with the total number of bytes returned by the initial call to `upload_folder()`, it is simple to calculate the percentage of the upload that has completed.

 ### Interrupting Folder Uploads